JuneManUA/JenPipeline/README.md

-# JenPypeline
+# JenPipeline
-Here will be test of pypeLines for book
+Here will be test of pipeLines for book